a-hoffmann/as-telegram/README.md

     ```
     npm install
     ```
-3. Start the connector with the following command (replacing the environment variables with your own values):
+3. Start the connector with the following command (replacing the environment variables with your own values, alternatively you can create a .env file):
     ```
     WEBHOOK_FOR_TELEGRAM=<a_public_webhook_URL> TELEGRAM_TOKEN=<your_telegram_token> TENEO_ENGINE_URL=<your_engine_url> node server.js
     ```